paylike/plugin-virtuemart/README.md

 ## Installation

-1.Once you have installed VirtueMart on your Joomla setup, follow these simple steps:
+  Once you have installed VirtueMart on your Joomla setup, follow these simple steps:
-  Signup at [paylike.io](https://paylike.io) (it’s free)
+  1. Signup at [paylike.io](https://paylike.io) (it’s free)
   1. Create a live account
   1. Create an app key for your Joomla website
   1. Upload the plugin zip trough the 'Extensions' screen in Joomla.